prakhar1989/docker-curriculum/README.md

 web_1 | Unable to connect to ES.
 Retying in 5 secs... web_1 | Out of retries.
 Bailing out...
 ```
 It seems that the Flask app was unable to reach ES.
-But how did that happen? *Compose* did create the network and attached the containers to it too.
-The answer is that our services join the network with different aliases - i.e. `foodtrucks_web_1` and `foodtrucks_es_1`.
+But how did that happen? *Compose* did create the network and attached the containers to it, too.
+The answer is that our services joined the network with different aliases - i.e. `foodtrucks_web_1` and `foodtrucks_es_1`.
 Since our Flask app expects the ES services to be called `es` and not `foodtrucks_es_1` it bails out.

 To fix this, we need to make a small change in our `docker-compose.yml` file.
 While we are at it, let's also remove `links` so that we can get rid of the pesky warning.